eddiedunn/codex/memory-bank/activeContext.md

 - Confirmed canonical pattern: All tool call and business logic integrations are REPL/chat-first, not CLI-centric.
 - Memory-bank/ refers only to project documentation files, not the AI memory store.
 - Refactoring and documentation updates in progress to ensure all new features follow this pattern.

 ---

+### [2025-04-28] MVP Focus Update
+- Resource/template listing is not required for MVP; all related tests are skipped.
+- The only required integration is chat-driven tool call support (success, error, protocol compliance) with MCP servers.
+- Aligns with REPL/chat-first and protocol-compliant architecture.

+---